chauhan1212/spring-boot-security/README.md

 ﻿# spring-boot-security1

-### 04 How to configure Spring Security Authentication
+### 06 How Spring Security Authentication works
-### 05 How to configure Spring Security Authorization
+### 07 How to setup JDBC authentication with Spring Security from scratch

 ```
 http://localhost:8080/